Revisiting Prefix-tuning: Statistical Benefits of Reparameterization among Prompts

 \section{Theoretical Analysis for Prompt Learning in prefix-tuning}

-The interpretation of prefix-tuning via mixtures of experts in equation~(\ref{eq:prefix_MoE}) provides a natural way to understand prompt learning in prefix-tuning via the convergence analysis of prompt estimation in these mixtures of experts models.
-To simplify our theoretical analysis, we focus only on the first head, namely, $l = 1$ in equation~(\ref{eq:prefix_MoE}), and the first row of the attention in this head, namely, $i = 1$ in equation~(\ref{eq:prefix_MoE}).
+The interpretation of prefix-tuning via mixtures of experts in equation~(\ref{eq:prefix_MoE}) provides a natural way to understand prompt learning in prefix-tuning via the convergence analysis of prompt estimation in these MoE models.
+Moreover, as shown in equation~(\ref{eq:prefix_MoE}), each MoE model in each attention head follows a similar structure.
+Thus, to simplify the presentation of our analysis, we focus only on the first head, namely, $l = 1$ in equation~(\ref{eq:prefix_MoE}), and the first row of the attention in this head, namely, $i = 1$ in equation~(\ref{eq:prefix_MoE}).
 In particular, we consider a regression framework for MoE models as follows.

 \textbf{Setting.} We assume that $(\Xbm_1,Y_1), (\Xbm_2,Y_2),\ldots,(\Xbm_n,Y_n)\in\mathbb{R}^{d} \times\mathbb{R}$ are i.i.d. samples of size $n$ generated from the model:

 where $\varepsilon_1,\ldots,\varepsilon_n$ are independent Gaussian noise variables such that $\bbE[{\varepsilon_{i}}|\Xbm_i] = 0$ and $\var(\varepsilon_{i}|\Xbm_i) = \nu^2$ for all $1 \leq i \leq n$.
 Additionally, we assume that $\Xbm_{1}, \Xbm_{2}, \ldots, \Xbm_{n}$ are i.i.d. samples from some probability distribution $\mu$.
 The regression function $f_{G_{*}}(\cdot)$ in equation~(\ref{eq:regression_model}) then takes the form of a prefix MoE model with $N$ pre-trained experts and $L$ unknown experts,